Equivariant Functors and Sheaves: Introduction

-which commutes (up to isomorphism) with the forgetful functor and usual push/pull adjunction.
-However, even if we take the derived category of sheaves $\Fscr$ with isomorphisms $\theta$ as above, this requirement can fail.
-In \cite[Example 6.2.2]{PramodBook} it is shown that there can be no such adjunction for the algebraic group $G = \SL(2, \C)$ and the varieties $X = \mathbb{P}_{\C}^1$ and $Y = \Spec \C$ when we take $\Dscr_G(-) := D^b(\Per_{\SL(2,\C)}(-))$.
+In light of Desiderata \ref{Desiderata}, it may seem like trying to realize $\DbQl{X}$ as a subcategory of $D^b_c(X;\overline{\Q}_{\ell})$ is a little na{\"i}ve and using a construction like $D^b(\Per_G(X;\overline{\Q}_{\ell}))$ might work.
+However, the construction of $\DbeqQl{X}$ resists even this approach.
+In \cite[Example 6.2.2]{PramodBook} it is shown that for the algebraic group $G = \SL(2, \C)$ and the varieties $X = \mathbb{P}_{\C}^1$ and $Y = \Spec \C$ the categories $D^b(\Per_{\SL(2,\C)}(-))$ fail to satisfy Desiderata \ref{Desiderata}.
 As such, a more delicate approach towards the equivariant derived category was required, which lead to the competing formats that were studied in \cite{DeligneHodge3} (the simplicial approach); \cite{PramodBook} and \cite{BernLun} (the Bernstein-Lunts approach); \cite{LusztigCuspidal2} (Lusztig's approach for use with graded Hecke algebras); and \cite{Behrend} (the stacky approach).
 We begin our examination of these categories in Part \ref{Chapter: EQCats} by setting the base camp of our journey at a generalization of Lusztig's equivariant derived category as it appears in \cite{LusztigCuspidal2}.

 Our first step in the journey is Part \ref{Chapter: EQCats}, which is arguably the best avatar of the rising sea of Grothendieck within this thesis.
 In this chapter we define and systematically study equivariant categories.
 In this chapter we work with smooth algebraic groups $G$ and left $G$-varieties $X$.
 These equivariant categories, $F_G(X)$, are indexed by pseudofunctors